Skip to main content

 The Division of Property Valuation & Review recommends using the recording date, although towns should determine which they will use and remain consistent with that method.
 One disadvantage of using the recorded date is that a sale could have closed years ago and had only recently been recorded.
 Calling that the sale date would be misleading, and the market could have changed significantly between the closing and recording dates.

-Can a new owner appeal the value of the property purchased after April 1st?
+Can a new owner appeal the value of the property purchased after April 1?

 Our town has erroneously been collecting taxes on a parcel that was transferred to a different owner over a year ago. the transfer was confusing and the parcel didn’t get processed correctly, what should we do?

-First, it should be noted that it is the taxpayer’s responsibility to keep track of their holdings and assessments annually; there is a shared responsibility on the part of listers and taxpayers to review an assessment.
-Assuming the general ledger books have been closed out each year with a Certificate of No Appeals or Suits Pending (Form 4155), there is no recourse for the taxpayer to go back in time to recoup payments.
-Similarly, the time for errors and omissions would have passed on December 31st.
-The only possible recourse for the taxpayer is to request a Board of Abatement hearing.
-They could argue that a mistake was made and ask for compensation of taxes paid in error.
-Many Boards of Abatement are reluctant to go back further than one year, as anything more than that could create a potential opening for any number of claims.
+First, it should be noted that it is the taxpayer’s responsibility to keep track of their holdings and assessments annually; there is a shared responsibility on the part of the listers and taxpayers to review an assessment.
+Assuming the grand list books have been closed out each year with a Certificate of No Appeals or Suits Pending form (Form 4155), there is no recourse for the taxpayer to go back in time to recoup payments.

-A property owned by a veteran on April 1st sells April 12th, can the Veteran’s exemption be removed since it is before the May 1st filing deadline?
+A property owned by a veteran on April 1st sells April 12, can the Veteran’s exemption be removed since it is before the May 1 filing deadline?

 Exemptions